revilowaldow/BITC/Sessions/2023/06 04 - Session 3.md

 Resting:
-- Ar8u has a nicenight
+- Aru has a nice night
+- Kaulinan bad night dreams
+	- Grove leaves are black and